fredyGabriel/crackseg/docs/guides/developer-guides/quality/legacy/README.md

 # Quality and Testing Guides

+> Legacy notice: this section is legacy.
+See `docs/guides/developer-guides/quality/` for the
+> canonical guides.
+Make sure to follow the Quality Gates in `README.md` and `CONTRIBUTING.md`.

 This directory contains guides for maintaining code quality and implementing comprehensive testing strategies.

 ## Contents